 U of T Engineering is committed to creating an equitable, inclusive and professional environment for all students, staff and faculty.
 If you experience or witness an incident of discrimination, harassment or unprofessionalism, you can make a confidential disclosure.

-Within EngSci, you can also reach out to one of our academic advisors, the Engineering Human Resources office, the U of T Equity Office, or any faculty or staff member that you feel comfortable approaching.
+Within EngSci, you can also reach out to one of our academic advisors, the Engineering Human Resources office, the U of T's Division of People Strategy, Equity & Culture, or any faculty or staff member that you feel comfortable approaching.
 They will provide skilled and compassionate support or help you find the level of support that is right for you.